Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Ultra sonic sensor** : Gravity URM 09 ultrasonic distance sensor.
 <image src="https://robotools.in/wp-content/uploads/2022/10/DFRobot-Gravity-URM09-Analog-Ultrasonic-Sensor-5-1-1200x900.jpg" width = "400">

-The ultrasonic sensor is a crucial component in guiding our robot's navigation by detecting distances between the robot and obstacles.
-This enables the robot to skillfully avoid walls in its path.
-However, for the sensor to function correctly, it needs to be attached at the right position, not too high, and with the correct turning degree.

 ### Specification
 - Supply Voltage: 3.3~5.5V DC
 - Operating Current: 20mA